-You can be trapped or crushed objects crushed by protruding into the operator area.
-Look where you are going
+You can be trapped or crushed by driving the

+operator area under racks or other objects.
+Look where you are going.

-Inspect your truck before starting work, make sure it's in good working order
+Inspect your truck before starting work, make sure it's in good working order.

-Additional copies of the Operators Manual and Truck Labels can be obtained from Crown Equipment Corp.
-New Bremen, OH 45869
+Additional copies of the Operators Manual and Truck Labels can be obtained from: Crown Equipment Corp., crown.com